 While on campus, interns work directly with senior staff and gain crucial on-the-job experience in a vibrant and innovative theater.
 Westport Country Playhouse offers internships in both production and theater administration.
 Applicants must have completed at least two years of a baccalaureate program and be able to demonstrate a commitment to their chosen fields.

 The Woodward Internship Program is a summer program.
-Each year, the Education Department begins recruiting in January and accepts applications on a rolling basis until positions are filled, usually by mid-March.
+Each year, the Playhouse begins recruiting in January and accepts applications on a rolling basis until positions are filled, usually by mid-March.
 For the best consideration, please submit your application materials early.